 The underwater light option provides high output, long life and low heat emission.
 The lights are made from a high impact resistant polycarbonate housing.
 The lights are installed under the transom for maximum efficiency.
 A blue beam increases underwater penetration.

-These lights are based on LED technology which stands for light emitting diode which can produce various colors depending on the electron chemical makeup inside the semiconductor body of the device.
-Over a period of time the environment may cause a film on the light lens.
-There are protects available at marine and/or auto stores to remove the film.
+These lights are based on LED technology which stands for light emitting diode which can produce various colors depending on the electron makeup inside the semiconductor body of the device.